-UPDATE 2-Aetna settles on New York for new headquarters in 2018
+CORRECTED-UPDATE 2-Aetna settles on New York for new headquarters in 2018

 The move comes after Aetna and General Electric publicly criticized the state of Connecticut in 2015 for its taxes and business climate.

-Later that year, Aetna agreed to be bought by Humana Inc , and a decision about its headquarters was delayed.
+Later that year, Aetna agreed to buy Humana Inc, and a decision about its headquarters was delayed.
 General Electric announced last year that it was moving its headquarters to Boston from Fairfield, Connecticut.

 The Humana deal was terminated earlier this year.
 A few months later, Aetna said it was considering several locations for a new headquarters.